F90

 Oven Door Lock Motor or Switch Error

-Oven displays F90 and door may remain locked or unlocked; self-clean may not start or finish.
+Oven displays F90, and the door may remain locked or unlocked; the self-clean cycle may not start or finish.

 Advertisements